nooku/guides.nooku.org/contribute/write-a-tutorial.md

 You can provide your name, email and one url.

-### Filename
+### File Name

 The guides and tutorials are written in Markdown and published using Gitbook.
-The filename will therefore needs the '.md' file extension.
+The file name will therefore need the '.md' file extension.
 It should also be based on the Tutorial Title and be no more than four (4) words connected to each other with a hyphen '-'.
-Also,  the filename should not collide with any class names in the Framework, i.e. _kcontrollermodel.md_ .
+Also,  the file name should not collide with any class names in the Framework, i.e. _kcontrollermodel.md_ .

-Here’s a good one based on our [Tutorial Title](#tutorial-title) from above: _building-permissable-behaviors.md_
+Here’s a good example based on our [Tutorial Title](#tutorial-title) from above: _building-permissable-behaviors.md_

 ### Skill Level